 asmithers / Getty Images

 The silver maple gets its common name because its leaves are a silver hue on their undersides.
 This large, fast-growing tree has a broad, rounded shape.
-It matures at around 50 to 80 feet tall and 35 to 70 feet wide.
 It prefers moist soil but will tolerate poor, dry soils as well.
 Its weak wood is known to break in ice and strong winds, so it should be planted away from structures.
+Also keep in mind that the massive, ascending limbs and the dense root system of the tree make it difficult to plant shade perennials and groundcovers underneath the tree.

 -